AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 ## Overview

 When you need help outside of regular Adobe Support business hours — evenings, nights, or weekends in Japan — the AI Voice Assistant is available to help you over the phone.
-You can speak naturally in Japanese, just as you would with a live support agent, and the assistant will understand your request and help you right away.
+Speak naturally in Japanese, as you would with a live support agent, and the assistant understands your request and helps you right away.

 This means you don't have to wait until the next business day for things like checking your case status or flagging an urgent issue — you can get support anytime.